WRITTEN BY: BRUCE LOVELACE

 Several reviewers on amazon reported the same issue with these Canon tripods.
 These two tripods are of average quality, made primarily of plastic, and are priced accordingly.
 Here's more on Better Alternatives.

 Don't get me wrong, for $40 they are not a horrible choice.
 You must treat them extremely gently and do not expect them to last a lifetime.

 These two tripods are both entry-level pieces of photography equipment suitable for the beginning photographer on a budget.
 Usually at this price level, replacement parts are not available and not worth getting.
 Warranties are also extremely limited, if existent at all for cheaper, plastic tripods.

 I do not recommend you buy them unless you are a complete Canon loyalist and want to buy all Canon equipment.
 This is a good example of when it may not be a good idea to commit to a Canon camera accessory.

-You have thousands and thousands of other choices rather than pick one of the suspect tripods made by Canon.
+You have thousands and thousands of other options to choose rather than pick one of the suspect tripods made by Canon.

-I prefer using tripods that have independently angling legs like the RocketFish Carbon Fiber tripod pictured here.
+I prefer using tripods that have independently angling legs like my compact RocketFish Carbon Fiber tripod that I use when hiking strenuous terrain.
+Unfortunately, it's been discontinued so I can't recommend it anymore.

-This particular one, the RF-TRP-47C was only a few more dollars that the Canon tripods.
+This particular one, the RF-TRP-47C was only a few more dollars tha the Canon tripods.
 It is a bit shorter, but much stronger and is also lightweight at 2.5 lbs.
 Each leg can be adjusted for different angles and the metal ball head has kept my Canon 5D Mark III with a 70-200mm f2.8 lens secure.

 Get yourself a good solid tripod by another manufacturer.
 It is a great addition to your collection of camera accessories including Canon Rebel Accessories.